What Qualities Does An Effective Pepper Spray Have?

 - Cost is the least important consideration, we think, but as a practical matter is important to just about everyone.

 - And perhaps, at least in our opinion, the most important consideration is the true measure of hotness of any pepper spray-the percentage of major capsaicinoids.
 Most pepper sprays contain only a .18% concentration, some are as high as 1.33%.
 The higher the percentage of major capsaicinoids, the more potent the spray.
-This Sabre Red Soft Case Keychain has a 1.33% CRC.
+Check out these Pepper Sprays.

 - Some manufacturers include other components in their pepper spray to make it more effective.
 Examples are a CS tear gas component and an ultraviolet invisible marking dye that is useful in identifying assailants after an attack.
 Some manufacturers even color the UV marking dye for an added “embarrassment” factor.